munificent/craftinginterpreters/book/local-variables.md

 <aside name="slot">

-It seems to redundant to push the local's value onto the stack since it's already in there lower down somewhere.
-The problem is that the other bytecode instructions only look for data at the top of the stack.
+It seems to redundant to push the local's value onto the stack since it's already on the stack lower down somewhere.
+The problem is that the other bytecode instructions only look for data at the *top* of the stack.
 This is the core aspect that makes our bytecode instruction set *stack*-based.
 [Register-based][reg] bytecode instruction sets avoid these pointless stack juggling instructions at the cost of having larger instructions with more operands.

 [reg]: a-virtual-machine.html#design-note